mlazarev/midi/implementations/korg/ms2000/README.md

 - First byte of each group contains MSBs (bit 7) of next 7 bytes
 - 14.3% size overhead

-**Critical:** The encoding applies to the entire data block, not individual patches.
+Note: Hardware validation indicates this project uses Korg 7→8 encoding variant v2 (the MSB of decoded byte j is stored in bit j of the MSB byte).
+The encoding applies to the entire data block for full program bank dumps (0x4C).

 ### Patch Structure